AaronRandall/scenarios/README.md

 # Scenarios - iOS Acceptance Testing

 ## Overview
-Scenarios (Scenar-iOS, see what I did there...) is an application that handles running acceptance tests for iOS apps, on a simulator or physical device.
+Scenarios (Scenar-iOS, see what I did there?) is an application that handles running acceptance tests for iOS apps, on a simulator or physical device.

 Record interactions with your iOS app using Instruments, then package the output as tests.
 Scenarios enables you to easily run a collection of tests against simulated and hardware app installs, and can be used ad-hoc, or connected to a continuous integration server.